Skillet Chicken in Balsamic Caramelized Onion Cream Sauce

 - 1 tablespoon olive oil

-- 1/2 cup finely chopped onions
+- 1 cup finely chopped onions

-- 2 tablespoons butter
+- 4 tablespoons butter

-- 1/2 teaspoon fresh thyme
+- 1 teaspoon fresh thyme

 - pinch of red pepper flakes

-- 1 teaspoon sugar
+- 2 teaspoons sugar

-- 2 teaspoons balsamic vinegar
+- 4 teaspoons balsamic vinegar

-- 1/2 cup EACH: chicken broth AND heavy cream
+- 1 cup EACH: chicken broth AND heavy cream

-- caramelize the onions: add the butter to the skillet along with the onions.
+- CARAMELIZE THE ONIONS: add the butter to the skillet along with the onions.
 Push the onions around the pan so they pick up all the flavor bits left behind by the chicken, lower the heat to medium-low and allow the onions to cook for 12-15 minutes, stirring them as needed to prevent from sticking.
 The onions are done when they soften completely and deepen in color.
 Add the thyme, red pepper flakes, sugar, and balsamic vinegar, let the vinegar cook out for a couple of minutes.

-- make the sauce: Grab a whisk for this next step.
+- MAKE THE SAUCE: Grab a whisk for this next step.
 Slowly pour in the chicken broth in a steady stream while you whisk, this will help deglaze the pan.
 Kick the heat up to high and let the sauce reduce for 2-3 minutes or until it thickens a bit.
 Once the sauce reduces, lower the heat again, and add in the cream.
 You don't want the cream to start boiling immediately as it will cause the sauce to split.
 Let the sauce come to a gentle simmer, once it does, add in the chicken breasts and spoon the sauce on top.
 Serve immediately.
 The sauce will thicken as it sits so you may need additional broth to thin it out.